elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 It seems we are ready to go!
 We will use the interactive shell quite a lot in the next chapters to get a bit more familiar with the language constructs and basic types, starting in the next chapter.

-> Note: if you are on Windows, you can also try `iex.bat --werl` which may provide a better experience depending on which console you are using.
+> Note: if you are on Windows, you can also try `iex --werl` (`iex.bat --werl` on PowerShell) which may provide a better experience depending on which console you are using.

 > Note: if you want to find and execute a given script in PATH so it will be loaded in `iex` use: `iex -S SCRIPTNAME`.
 Later you'll learn about [Mix](/getting-started/mix-otp/introduction-to-mix.html), Elixir's build tool, and how you can compile and load entire applications with `iex -S mix run`.
 See [Supervisor and application](/getting-started/mix-otp/supervisor-and-application.html) for more details.